SiobhanP1/popup-restaurant/README.md

 ### Admin Features

 * Admin staff for the restaurant can access the admin dashboard by adding '/admin' to the home page URL.
 * On the dashboard, they have options to create, view, edit, and delete both bookings and events.
 * They can also view, edit, create and delete user information.

 ## Future Features

 * The Admin User will be able to add the number of seats when they create an event.
 If a user tries to book seats when there are no longer enough available, they will be added to a waiting list.
+* The details of any event added by the admin user will appear on a card on the home page.
+Site users will be able to click a 'Book now' link under each of these events.

 ## Data Model

 ### Booking Model

 * Attributes were added to the Booking model as follows: guest (logged-in user), event (a foreign key connecting a particular booking to a particular event), booked_on (the day and time of booking), last_edited_on (the day and time of the most recent change to the booking), num_of_guests (the number of people who will attend as part of the same booking).

 ### Event Model

 * Attributes were added to the Event model as follows: event_name (the name of the event instance), created-on (the date the event instance was created by admin), and event_date (the date that the event is to take place).

 ### Entity Relationship Diagram (ERD)